-HUD Slaps Facebook With Housing Discrimination Charge
+Housing Department Slaps Facebook With Discrimination Charge

 Last week, Facebook said it would be settling lawsuits for just under $5 million with several civil rights and housing advocates, including the National Fair Housing Alliance.

-In that announcement, Facebook said "we can do better" and promised to make changes to its platform including, not allowing housing advertisers to "target by age, gender or zip code."
+In that announcement, Facebook said "we can do better" and promised to make changes to its platform, including not allowing housing advertisers to "target by age, gender or ZIP code."

 It also said advertisers that offer housing, employment and credit items "will have a much smaller set" of targeting criteria to choose from.